karlospn/mytechramblings-site-source-code/content/posts/testing-aws-distro-for-otel-with-dotnet-apps.md

 For our demo purposes we need the following ones:
 - **Receivers**:
-  - **OTEL GRPC Receiver**: The .NET apps will have to send the tracing data to the collector and to achieve it we're going to use the OTLP GRPC receiver.
+  - **OTEL gRPC Receiver**: The .NET apps will have to send the tracing data to the collector and to achieve it we're going to use the OTLP gRPC receiver.
 This receiver receives data via gRPC using OTLP format.
   Instead of the gRPC receiver we could use the HTTP receiver, this one receives data via HTTP/JSON.
 - **Exporters**:
   - **XRay Exporter**: This exporter converts OTLP traces into the AWS X-Ray format and then exports the data to the AWS X-Ray service.
   - **Logging Exporter**: This exporter writes the OTLP traces to the console.
 This one is not needed, but I find it quite useful to review what data are the apps sending to the collector.
 - **Processors**:
+  - **Memory limiter Processor**: This processor ensure that the Collector does not goes crazy using memory.
+  This processor is really useful if you deploy the Collector as a sidecar along your application because it will ensure that the Collector does not use up memory needed by your application.
+  - **Batch Processor**: This processor accepts spans, metrics, or logs and places them into batches.
+Batching helps better compress the data and reduce the number of outgoing connections required to transmit the data.

 If you're curious about the logging exporter, here's an example of how output of the exporter looks like: